helxplatform/dug/dug/README.md

 ### Crawl

-* Runs those graph queries and caches knowledge graph responses.
+* Runs graph queries to TranQL and caches knowledge graph responses in Redis.

 ### Index